-- 1. Minimize impacts from weather related damage to buildings, roads and other infrastructure. - 2.
+- 1. Minimize impacts from weather related damage to buildings, roads and other infrastructure.27 - 2.
 Protect the health and wellbeing of residents. - 3.
-Support the development of a stronger local economy. - 4.
-Promote climate smart land management to provide resilient and adaptable neighborhoods and natural habitats. - 5.
-Protect significant forest blocks and wildlife corridors to allow for natural climate migration and adaptation of species.31 - 6.
-Enact smart growth principles in anticipation of increased migration of climate refugees. - 7.
-Protect the functionality of Underhill's hydrologic resources, including stream channels and banks, floodplains, wetlands and beaver ponds, and land cover particularly on vulnerable slopes. - 8.
-Increase native species establishment in riparian areas to increase fluvial erosion control, in collaboration with landowners. - 9.
-Enhance the town's emergency response and recovery capabilities relative to storm and other community impact events.
+Support the development of a stronger local economy.28 - 4.
+Promote climate smart land management to provide resilient and adaptable neighborhoods and natural habitats.29 - 5.
+Protect significant forest blocks and wildlife corridors to allow for natural climate migration and adaptation of species.30 - 6.
+Enact smart growth principles in anticipation of increased migration of climate refugees.31 - 7.
+Protect the functionality of Underhill's hydrologic resources, including stream channels and banks, floodplains, wetlands and beaver ponds, and land cover particularly on vulnerable slopes.32 - 8.
+Enhance the town's emergency response and recovery capabilities relative to storm and other community impact events.33